RouterRoidz/WiiU-SWKBD-scripts/README.md

 Don't expect a ton of things here.
 I'll make them when I want to make them.

-You will need Python 2 or higher to use these scripts.
+You will need Python 2 or higher to use these scripts, however Python 3 or above is recommended.
 A copy of pyGecko is included in each folder.

 Run with `python (script).py` (or just double click the script if you're on Windows).